Eligibility Determination Training for Refugee Services Providers

 Training assists providers with identifying individuals and families who are eligible for programs being funded by the Office of Refugee Resettlement, and contracted with Refugee Services participants will receive instruction on:

-- Use of Systematic Alien Verification for Entitlements (SAVE);
+- Use of Systematic Alien Verification for Entitlement (SAVE);

-Eligible individuals and families include: refugees, asylees, Cuban/Haitian entrants, victims of human trafficking, and permanent residents who previously held one of these named statuses.
+Eligible individuals and families include: refugees, asylees, Cuban/Haitian entrants, Amerasians, Iraqi and Afghan special immigrants, victims of human trafficking, and permanent residents who previously held one of these named statuses.

 Refugee Services FAQs and Glossary